eniac-x-labs/.github/profile/README.md

 - The first step: fork the code to your own github
 - Step 2: Branch development based on your own repo on github
 - Step 3: Develop the task according to the task spec
-- Step 4: Submit the code to your own github repo and submit PR to the savorlabs project
+- Step 4: Submit the code to your own github repo and submit PR to the eniac-x-labs project
-- Step 5: Savorlabs technical director reviews the code.
+- Step 5: eniac-x-labs technical director reviews the code.
 If there are problems with the PR, make improvements based on the comments.
 - Step 6: Merge PR and issue task rewards